Men & Varicose Veins Treatment Chicago

-A common misconception in vein disease is that only women suffer from and seek treatment for their varicose veins.
+A common misconception in vein disease is that only women suffer from, and seek treatment for, varicose veins.
 At Veins Without Surgery, approximately 50% of our patients are men, and this number is increasing as awareness spreads.
-We have found that many of our male patients were reluctant to wear shorts while golfing, working out at the gym, at barbecues, etc, prior to seeking treatment with us.
+We have found that many of our male patients were reluctant to wear shorts while golfing, working out at the gym, at barbecues, etc., prior to seeking treatment with us.

 This is a short, but certainly not a comprehensive list of professions our male patients are employed in.
 Our doctors are sensitive to and experienced in helping men with varicose veins.

 When you have varicose veins, there are a variety of things you can do to reduce the discomfort you experience.
 Any activity that improves the blood flow in your legs can help.

 Moving around will encourage blood flow in your legs, benefiting both your veins and your muscles.
 You can go for a quick jog, take a bike ride or invite a friend for a game of tennis, whatever gets you moving.

 The more active you are, the better your vein health will be.